Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proofs of Section

 In the third step we used that $|b-b_0|-\eta$ is non-positive and therefore inserted the lower bound of the empirical density in the nominator and the upper bound in the denominator.
-The last equality used substitution.\\ Keeping in mind that the last expression in \eqref{eqp: D10} is negative, bounding it from above is the same as finding lower bounds of the absolute value.
-In particular, we may choose the denominator as large as possible by using the upper bound $L^*$ of the invariant density from Lemma \ref{bound_invariant_density} and choose $h$ as small as possible.
+Keeping in mind that the last expression in \eqref{eqp: D10} is negative, bounding it from above is the same as finding lower bounds of the absolute value.
+In particular, we may choose the denominator as large as possible by using the upper bound $L^*$ of the invariant density from Lemma \ref{bound_invariant_density}.
 Thus, the right-hand side of \eqref{eqp: D10} is bounded from above by